Living in Moldova

 When we asked people living in Moldova what life is like and how people spend their time, they said:

 "It's much more laid back than the states.
-The pace of life is slower, family is of utmost importance, and people make sure to take time out for social gatherings - often, in summer, in the forest for "shashlyk," or a type of shishkabob," remarked another expat in Chisinau.
+The pace of life is slower, family is of utmost importance, and people make sure to take time out for social gatherings - often, in summer, in the forest for "shashlyk," or a type of shishkabob," added another expat in Chisinau.

 Is there a lot of diversity?
 Are people in Moldova accepting of differences?